rscherrer/propositions/README.md

 * Complex systems are doomed to be using simple math.
 Simple systems, in contrast, have the luxury of being able to use complicated math.
 * It's crazy how throughout history it's always the good guys who win.
 Mark van Zomeren, 2024
 * Nothing in life is to be feared, it is only to be understood.
 Now is the time to understand more, so that we may fear less.
 Marie Curie
+* Deadlines aren't made to be respected.
+Amandine 2024